gc-proto/wayfinding-orientation/proto/travel/travel-2.0/exemption-finder-Catalina.md

 <details>
 	<summary id="exempt-pre-entry-medical">Medical and health care</summary>
 	<ul>
-		<li><strong>Medical treatments - </strong>persons who must leave and return to Canada to receive essential medical services in another country.
+		<li><strong>Medical treatments</strong> - persons who must leave and return to Canada to receive essential medical services in another country.
 One person may accompany them.
 They must have:</p>
 			<ul>
 				<li>written evidence from a licensed health care practitioner in Canada indicating services or treatments outside Canada are essential; and</li>
 				<li>written evidence from a licensed health care practitioner in the foreign country indicating services or treatments were provided in that country</li>